MATTopo: Topology-preserving Medial Axis Transform with Restricted Power Diagram: Method

 \subsection{Topology Preservation}

-Given an input 3D volumetric shape, it is easy to calculate its topological measures in a global manner, \ie computing its \textit{Euler characteristic} and the number of connected components.
-These indicators, however, are not helpful when it comes to tracing the ill-posed regions where the topological equivalence fails.
-In this paper, we utilize the volumetric RPD as a facilitator to ensure the topology equivalence between the input shape and the generated medial mesh.
-The global homotopy equivalence could be preserved as long as the equivalence between every local element of the volumetric RPD and its dual medial mesh is maintained.

-The RPD of medial spheres $\{\msphere_i\}_{i=1}^N$ decomposes the input volumetric domain $\model$ into a union of RPCs $\{\rpc_i\}_{i=1}^{N}$.
-However, we extract its dual mesh as the medial mesh, which may not be homotopy-equivalent to the volumetric RPD (see Sec~\ref{sec:pre_rpd_mm}).
-Take Fig~\ref{fig:topo_fix} (a) as an example, when we use a single medial sphere $\msphere_1$ to represent the shape, its RPC is the whole torus that does not have the same topology as the medial sphere.

-In light of the duality between each primitive of the medial mesh (vertex, edge, face) and each restricted element of the volumetric RPD (RPC, RPF, RPE) described in Sec~\ref{sec:pre_rpd_mm}, we can guarantee the homotopy equivalence between the original 3D shape and the generated medial mesh by enforcing the local topological equivalency between each primitive of the medial mesh and its corresponding dual restricted element in the RPD, \ie the equivalency between: vertex vs. RPC, edge vs. RPF, and face vs. RPE.
-Since the topology of each vertex, edge, and face is already known, we can simply perform the topology checking of each individual RPC and its associated RPFs and RPEs, by examining these two topological indicators:

-\begin{itemize} \item The number of \textit{connected components} (CC number) tells us the maximal subset of a topological space; \item The \textit{Euler characteristic} describes a topological space's structure regardless of the way it is bent.
+As discussed in Sec.~\ref{sec:pre_nerve}, the homotopy equivalence between the input shape $\model$ and the generated medial mesh $\mmesh$ is enforced by examining the following two topological indicators for each individual RPC and its associated RPFs and RPEs: \begin{itemize} \item The number of \textit{connected components} (CC number) $\beta_0$ tells us the maximal subset of a topological space; \item The \textit{Euler characteristic} $\euler$ describes a topological space's structure regardless of the way it is bent.
 It can be calculated using following formula: $Euler = V - E + F - C$, where $V$ is the number of vertices, $E$ is the number of edges, $F$ is the number of faces, and $C$ is the number of volumetric cells. \end{itemize}